 These are a few reasons why I had to make a quick shift.
 The main reason I chose to work with voguepay as at the time I created the account was because there was no reasonable alternative.
 It was important for me to have a payment gateway for my ebooks and for the literary store I had launched some years back.
 Paypal had blocked out Nigerian users for years so the only one I could use was voguepay.

-Paystack had also been around by that time but Voguepay had a upper hand.
-Voguepay allowed you to integrate your website using a simple wordpress plugin.
-In order to use paystack, you either had to learn some code or hire a developer.
+Paystack had also been around by that time but Voguepay had an upper hand.
+Voguepay allowed you to integrate your website using a simple WordPress plugin.
+In order to use Paystack, you either had to learn some code or hire a developer.
 Paystack UI was impressive and I truly wanted to see how I could use paystack but I had a few challenges.
 Paystack also had a massive and widespread usage, the payment pages allowed business startups to receive payments without having a website.
 However, I didn’t have the patience or time to learn the coding process nor did I have the funds to pay a developer.
 I wanted to use my sites so I opted for voguepay.

 This began my ordeal with voguepay.
 I lost a lot of transactions, had money deducted without rectification.
 Then, I waited for months hoping voguepay would address the issues.
 I just continued to receive promotional emails without getting a response.
 I finally decided to leave a really scathing review on their Facebook page.
 A few hours after this review, Voguepay refunded to my account.
 However, I had decided to revisit paystack.
 Fortunately Paystack has designed their own wordpress plugin.
 This makes integration so simple.
 Also for activating my account, I had a consultant responding to my queries approximately within 24-48 hours.
 Maybe a live chat could improve their service but so far my experience has been superb.

 Note at this point that since I moved to South Africa, I have discovered that here we have a lot more alternatives for payment gateways but most are quite expensive to maintain.
 The integration process also requires a lot of paperwork which means verifying gateways cannot be done directly online.
-If I had a South African client, I would recommend paypal integration for them because they are still allowed on the paypal platform.
+If I had a South African client, I would recommend PayPal integration for them because they are still allowed on the PayPal platform.
 I hope this article was helpful, you are free to share with your friends who have problems selling online.